-\ Note.
-Figures for deaths occurring in 2020 and 2021 (shown as white circles) may have been affected by the coronavirus pandemic.
-Assessments of new IIDB cases were substantially reduced in 2020 and may also have been affected during 2021, though this less likely for mesothelioma due to its prioritisation for assessment.
+- Latest available data is for 2022 for mesothelioma and asbestosis deaths and 2022 for IIDB cases. - Data for 2020 and 2021 (shown inside the shaded grey column) may have been particularly affected by the coronavirus pandemic. - Some individuals with occupational diseases who then developed COVID-19 may have died earlier than otherwise.
+Delays in death certification or omission of occupational disease recording on death certificates of those with COVID-19 could also have occurred. - Assessments of new IIDB cases were substantially reduced in 2020 and may also have been affected during 2021, though this less likely for mesothelioma due to its prioritisation for assessment.